About Your Coach

-I spent the first 40 years of my life feeling like an imposter, a failure, too sensitive, lazy, uninformed and selfish then realising I am none of what I was told or made to believe was life changing.
+I spent the first 40 years of my life feeling like an imposter, too sensitive and lazy.
+I never “fulfilled” my potential according to my school reports.

-I had varied work background and ended up in Education through the non conventional route.
-The experience I have has led me to where I am now.
+I have a varied work background and ended up in Education through the non conventional route.
+This involved working with Families and Teenagers in mainstream schools and alternative provision.

 Classroom support and a full time Pastoral welfare and safeguarding officer with strong focus on supporting young people to navigate school life I worked as closely with family members to support their understanding of ADHD in order to foster better relationships.

 So with the label I quickly went on a rollercoaster.
-First relief, then lots of ahah moments, then anger, sadness and then oh shit!
+First relief, then lots of ahah moments, then anger, sadness and then oh s**t!
+This is me now…

-This is me now… The diagnosis in many ways set me back, I was plunged in to overwhelm with what to do next.
+The diagnosis, in many ways, set me back.
+I was plunged into overwhelm, unsure of what to do next.
 The small amount of generic information offered no follow up support other than the option of medication.

 How do you continue or contemplate any alternative life knowing that the odds were always stacked against you?